 Stick Together and Look Forward

 Linda, Barb, Dorothy and Ann were worried.
-Despite lockdown restrictions having been lifted at CBV which allowed the women and fellow residents to resume socializing with one another, many residents were choosing to stay in their rooms.
+Despite lockdown restrictions having been lifted at CBV which allowed the women and fellow residents to resume socializing and communal living with one another, many residents were choosing to stay in their rooms.

 Participation at community gatherings and activities was dispiritingly low and CBV’s main dining room was not quite the hive of conviviality it had once been.
 “Some residents preferred to take their meals in their rooms,” explained Mary O’Connor, CBV’s Director of Culinary Services.
 “We were finding it so hard to break that habit.”
 She knew they risked losing all the benefits that socializing and communal living offered.
 “The pandemic was taking us back 30 years to when the industry norm was in-room tray service for all meals.”

 Surges in COVID-19 cases and the appearance of new variants like Delta undeniably contributed to some residents’ fears about getting the coronavirus, but like the rest of the world, many residents had simply settled into new habits and routines after so many months of lockdown.

 The pandemic, the women knew, was still casting an isolating shadow.
 Linda, Barb, Dorothy, and Ann, who all sit on CBV’s community service committee, turned their concern into action with a resident-to-resident effort that encouraged their fellow residents to reenter community life.
 Creating something together seemed like the best way to bring people together.
 The women knew they didn’t want to dwell on the past year and a half, but focus on the future.
 They decided to ask residents to write what they were most looking forward to on small, bright pink, yellow, blue, green, and orange pieces of paper.